-Get ahead of the residential real estate market drivers in Somerset County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
-Joe’s monthly report walks people through the economic and human behaviors that influence local markets.
-You will come away knowing what is happening and why to be better informed to make home buying and selling decisions.
+Get ahead of the residential real estate market drivers in Hunterdon County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
+Joe’s monthly report walks people through the economic conditions and trends that influence our local markets.
+You will come away knowing what is happening and more importantly, why it is happening.
+As a result, you will be better informed to make home buying and selling decisions.

 What is happening

-Based on the last full month’s contract sales, statistics show a supply of approximately three months.
-Normal market conditions average four to five months in Somerset County.
-Units going under contract averaged 52 days on the market.
-435 properties went “under contract” in April compared to 322 in the prior month.
-Newly listed properties in the same period totaled 574.
+Based on the last full month’s contract sales, statistics show a supply of approximately three months, indicating a seller’s market.
+Normal market conditions average four to six months in Somerset County.
+Units going under contract averaged 58 days on the market.
+434 properties went “under contract” in August compared to 436 in the prior month.
+Newly listed properties in the same period totaled 349.